kevinolega/callcentertrainingtips/_posts/CC Basics/2019-05-06-basic-requirements.md

 Leave the house and arrive at your workplace an hour earlier if you haven’t done so yet.

-## CAN START IMMEDIATELY.
+---

+### Can Start Immediately

-Call Center companies want to hire agents immediately.
+Call center companies want to hire agents immediately.

-Despite the advantages, A lot of people quit call center work—some for personal reasons and some for better job offers.
+Despite the advantages, a lot of people quit call center work—some for personal reasons and some for better job offers.

 That said, reputable call center companies are always hiring, and they need to hire agents immediately.

-Call center companies want call center agents who can start as soon as they can because call center recruiters have deadlines to fill with their accounts with a specific number of agents.
+Call center recruiters have deadlines to fill their accounts with a specific number of agents.

-An unfilled position is bad for their business, so companies want to hire agents fast.
+An unfilled position is bad for business, so companies want to hire agents fast.

-## 18 YEARS OLD UP TO AROUND 50 PLUS.
+---

+### 18 Years Old Up to Around 50 Plus

-There doesn’t seem to be a limit when it comes to age requirements.
+There doesn’t seem to be a strict age limit.

-You might feel you’re too young or too old, but as I said, if you can prove to your interviewer that you can do the job, you are good as hired.
+You might feel you’re too young or too old, but as I said, if you can prove to your interviewer that you can do the job, you’re good as hired.

-## CAN USE A COMPUTER.
+---

+### Can Use a Computer

-Technical skills are an advantage but just so you don’t get confused, call center companies don’t require you to be exceptional with a computer.
+Technical skills are an advantage, but just so you don’t get confused—call centers don’t require you to be a computer expert.

-You just need to navigate or know how to use one.
+You just need to know how to navigate or use one.

-## BASIC COMPUTER SKILLS REQUIRED FOR A CALL CENTER AGENT POSITION:
+---

+### Basic Computer Skills Required:

-I can turn on the computer.
+- I can turn on the computer.

-I can use Microsoft Word to open, save and edit files.
-A resume would be a good example.
+- I can use Microsoft Word to open, save, and edit files.

-I can browse the internet to Google search, email, and use Facebook.
+- I can browse the internet to Google search, email, and use Facebook.

-I can access tools like calculator, notepad, email, and calendar apps.
+- I can access tools like calculator, notepad, email, and calendar apps.

 Most of the time, you’ll be working from a phone line attached to a computer.

-## HIGH SCHOOL GRADUATE AND UP.
+---

+### High School Graduate and Up

-Several reputable call center companies that I know are open to hiring high school graduates and people who didn’t finish college.
+Several reputable call centers hire high school graduates and people who didn’t finish college.

-There are some call center companies that require two years or a degree because of client requirements, but there aren’t a lot of accounts that require a degree.
+Some companies require two years or a degree because of client requirements, but not all accounts require a degree.

-Sometimes the college requirement can be bypassed by call center experience with US or UK clients and working in a difficult account.
+Sometimes, this requirement can be bypassed if you already have experience with US or UK clients or worked on a difficult account.

-A college education isn’t as big of a deal today as it did in the past, so it shouldn’t be an obstacle to you getting hired in a call center.
+A college degree isn’t as big of a deal today as it was in the past, so don’t let it be an obstacle.

-Many of my friends used call center companies as an income source to pay for college, so that option is also available for you.
+Many of my friends used call center jobs to fund their college education, so that’s an option too.

-Just don’t tell interviews that you plan to work while studying.
+Just don’t tell the interviewer you plan to study while working.

-If your interviewer asks about it, tell them you need to save money then after one to two years, and if you can manage, you might attempt to take some classes.
+If they ask, say you're focused on saving money first.
+Maybe in a year or two—if your schedule allows—you’ll try taking a few classes.

+Here’s a simplified version of your section that keeps the **same meaning and tone**, but makes it more accessible for readers with limited vocabulary or experience:

+---

+### Professional Attitude

+Call center work isn’t easy—and that’s why your **attitude matters**.

+You need to show that you are:
+- Someone who **doesn’t give up easily**
+- Someone who **finds solutions** instead of blaming others
+- Always trying for **perfect attendance**, even during hard night shifts
+- Willing to **spend extra** to arrive on time when needed
+- Calm and polite, **even when the customer is angry**
+- Ready to **follow instructions** and meet goals

+A good attitude is what helps you **get hired—and keep the job**.

+---

+### Final Thoughts

-These are the requirements for getting hired in a call center.
+These are the basic requirements for getting hired in a call center in the Philippines.

 Whatever else you have to offer is a plus.

-## WHAT DO YOU THINK?
+---

+## What Do You Think?

 Do you have what it takes to get hired in a call center?

+In your notebook:
-In your notebook, write which requirements that you already have.
+- Write which requirements you already meet.

-List the skills that you need to work on.
+- List the skills that you still need to work on.

+---

+🧠 **Want the full training plan?**
+Check out the full guide here: [Call Center Basics](/call-center-basics/)

+---

+If you're serious about starting a call center career in the Philippines, now you know the essential call center job requirements.
+With practice and preparation, even beginners with no experience can succeed in this industry.
+Use this guide to assess your readiness, build on your strengths, and take your first step toward a successful call center career.

+### Frequently Asked Questions

+**🟩 What are the basic requirements for a call center job?**
+You need good English skills, willingness to work night shifts, basic computer knowledge, and at least a high school diploma.

+---

+**🟩 Do I need experience to apply in a call center?**
+No. Many call centers hire beginners as long as you pass the interview and training.

+---

+**🟩 Can I apply even if I didn’t finish college?**
+Yes.
+Many reputable companies accept high school graduates, especially if you can speak English well.

+---

+**🟩 What age can apply for call center work?**
+Most companies accept applicants **18 years old and above**, with no strict upper limit.

+---

+**🟩 Is it okay to apply without computer experience?**
+Yes, but you need **basic computer skills** like typing, browsing the internet, and using email or simple tools.

+---